tuagyl/AdvancedR3/README.md

 This is an exercise to demonstrate automatic styling.

+-   It's cool
--It's cool -If it works
+-   If it works

 Also we check what happens when we make a super super long sentence to see if the breaks work.